 Just being with her dad doing things he is good at will be a real treat for her.

 Many of our daughters love to talk.
 In my experience, the girls tend to vocalize more than the boys do growing up.
 What a dad can do to build his relationship with his daughter is to listen more.
 Pay attention to what she says when you are together.
 Listen to what she is thinking, dreaming and wishing in her life.
 And most of all, keep confidences.
 When she shares something with you that is private and bares her soul, don't repeat the story.
 It is one sure way to hurt your relationship when you violate a trust.

-Make Time For Fun.
-My little two-year-old granddaughter told me recently that she and her daddy went on a date.
-They looked at toys at the toy store and then went out for a treat.
-My son-in-law is learning the importance of spending time having fun with his daughter.
-Do things together that are fun and entertaining.
-I have been with my daughters miniature golfing, hiking, swimming, going to library storytime and going to plays.
+It's important to make daddy/daughter dates.
+We suggest checking out the latest toys at the toy store or go out for an ice cream treat.
+Do things together that are fun and entertaining such as miniature golfing, hiking, swimming, going to library storytime and going to plays.
 Building fun memories in a positive environment can make a big difference.

 When you tell your daughter she is beautiful, emphasize the importance of being beautiful inside – more than skin-deep.
 Compliment her when her eyes sparkle or when she breaks into a big smile.